synzhang/fe-boilerplate/templates/server-side-rendering/README.md

 #### Coding Style

+- [Biome](https://github.com/biomejs/biome): A toolchain for web projects, aimed to provide functionalities to maintain them.
+Biome offers formatter and linter, usable via CLI and LSP.
 - [ESLint](https://github.com/eslint/eslint): Find and fix problems in your JavaScript code.
 - [Stylelint](https://github.com/stylelint/stylelint): A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
 - [Prettier](https://github.com/prettier/prettier): Prettier is an opinionated code formatter.

 #### Debugger

+- [why-did-you-render](https://github.com/welldone-software/why-did-you-render): Monkey patches React to notify you about potentially avoidable re-renders.
+(Works with React Native as well.).
 - [click-to-component](https://github.com/ericclemmons/click-to-component): Option+Click React components in your browser to instantly open the source in VS Code.
 - [tilg](https://github.com/shuding/tilg): A magical React Hook that helps you debug components.